 Location: United States and Canada

-States: Alabama, Arkansas, Connecticut, District of Columbia, Delaware, Florida, Georgia, Iowa, Illinois, Indiana, Kansas, Kentucky, Louisiana, Massachusetts, Maryland, Maine, Michigan, Minnesota, Missouri, Mississippi, North Carolina, New Hampshire, New Jersey, New York, Ohio, Oklahoma, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Virginia, Vermont, Wisconsin, West Virginia
+US Locations: Alabama, Arkansas, Connecticut, District of Columbia, Delaware, Florida, Georgia, Iowa, Illinois, Indiana, Kansas, Kentucky, Louisiana, Massachusetts, Maryland, Maine, Michigan, Minnesota, Missouri, Mississippi, North Carolina, New Hampshire, New Jersey, New York, Ohio, Oklahoma, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Virginia, Vermont, Wisconsin, and West Virginia

 Size: 0.75 to 1.25 inches (19.05 – 31.75 mm)

 The Spring Peeper is a common frog throughout the Eastern United States.
-It’s one of the first frogs to start breeding after the snow melts in the northern parts of its range.
-Therefore, its call has been a sign of Spring.
-It is a small frog being only an inch long.
+It is one of the first frogs to start breeding after the snow melts in the northern parts of its range.
+Therefore, its call has been a sign of spring, hence the name.
 It has a x on its back which makes it easy to identify.
 The Spring Peeper is a member of the tree frog family, but they aren’t found in the trees.
 They are found on the ground among the vegetation.
 Due to their size and coloration, they can be hard to find outside of breeding season.